How to Stop Creditors Protection Service Debt Collection Harassment: Know Your Rights

 Creditors Protection Service has been operating since 1963, assisting creditors with debt collection.
 The agency is located at:

-While the company is legitimate, reports of Creditors Protection Service complaints suggest that some of their practices may border on harassment.
+While the company is legitimate, reports of Creditors Protection Service debt collector complaints suggest that some of their practices may border on harassment.

-If you are still determining whether the behavior you’re experiencing is illegal, consult an attorney.
+If you are still determining whether the behavior you’re experiencing may be illegal, consult an attorney.

 Known Phone Numbers for Creditors Protection Service